-- In Phase 2 trials, the study drug or treatment is given to a larger group of people (100-300) to see if it is effective and to further evaluate its safety.
+- In Phase 2 trials, the study drug or treatment is given to a larger group of people (100-300) with the condition to be treated to see if it is effective and to further evaluate its safety.

-- In Phase 3 trials, the study drug or treatment is given to large groups of people (1,000-3,000) to confirm its effectiveness, monitor side effects, compare it to commonly used treatments, and collect information that will allow the drug or treatment to be used safely.
+- In Phase 3 trials, the study drug or treatment is given to large groups of people (1,000-3,000) with the condition to be treated to confirm its effectiveness, monitor side effects, compare it to commonly used treatments, and collect information that will allow the drug or treatment to be used safely.

 Why does research matter?